TimDesanti/TimDesanti.github.io/docs/02-Component-Selection/Component-Selection.md

 something we used before, it should save time working on a project, as it is a product that is not new to learn.

 ## Overview Summary
 Microchip PIC18F57Q43 Curiosity Nano, Analog Input Sensor, H-Bridge Motor Driver, Green LED, and Connectors are parts that were given and worked on in class.
-The only unfamiliar part would be the DC motor that is most likely need a component selection.
+The only unfamiliar part would be the DC motor, which will need a component selection.